Poulvac IB H120

 For chickens from one day of age.

-For eye drop administration:
+For eye drop administration (ocular use):

-Use 30 to 50 ml of deionized water per 1000 doses (birds) depending of the type of eye-dropper to be used.
+Use 30 to 50 ml of deionized water per 1,000 doses (birds) depending on the type of eye-dropper to be used.
 One drop equal to one dose (0.03 to 0.05 ml depending on the reconstituted volume) of the vaccine solution is administered into one eye per chicken.
 The deionised water should be at room temperature when used.
 Hold the chicken so that one eye is pointing upwards and allow one drop of vaccine to fall into the eye.
 Chickens should swallow during vaccination.

-For drinking water administration:
+For drinking water administration (use in drinking water):

 Discontinue any drinking water medication 24 hours before vaccination.
 Water containing a high level of free chlorine should not be used.
 A general indication is that if chlorine can be detected in the water by smell or taste it could deactivate the living virus.
 If so, half a litre of skimmed milk should be thoroughly mixed into every 20 litres of water or skimmed milk powder added at a rate of two grams per litre of water before adding vaccine.

-Only perfectly clean and rust free utensils and drinkers (preferably plastic) free of any trace of disinfectants, detergents, soap, etc. should be used.
-Ensure that there is enough drinking trough space to allow all chickens’ immediate access to the vaccine.
+Only perfectly clean and rust-free utensils and drinkers (preferably plastic) free of any trace of disinfectants, detergents, soap, etc. should be used.
+Ensure that there is enough drinking trough space to allow all chickens immediate access to the vaccine.
+No untreated water should be made available until the treated water has been consumed.

 Withhold drinking water for 2 hours before vaccination to stimulate thirst.
 Remove the aluminium seal from the vaccine vial.
 To dissolve the vaccine pellet, the rubber stopper should then be removed whilst the vial is immersed in a plastic measuring jug containing 1 litre (approximately 1 quart) of clean cool water.
 Half fill the vial with water, replace the stopper and shake to dissolve any remaining vaccine.
+The vaccine concentrate should then be added to and thoroughly mixed with sufficient drinking water to last for approximately 2 hours.

 The approximate drinking water requirements for vaccination can be calculated from the age of the chickens.
-Use as many litres of water as the age of the chickens in days, per 1000 chickens, up to a maximum of 40 litres per 1000 chickens.
+Use as many litres of water as the age of the chickens in days, per 1,000 chickens, up to a maximum of 40 litres per 1,000 chickens.

 Distribute the diluted vaccine evenly in the drinkers.
 Do not expose prepared drinking water vaccine to sunlight.